-Much of the approach in building and managing outdoor community networks thus far has been based on the assumption that link abstraction is absent; that error rates are unpredictable due to multipath, which is not in our control.
+Much of the approach in building and managing outdoor community networks thus far has been based on the assumption that link abstraction is absent and that error rates are unpredictable due to multipath, which is not in our control.
 We have shown this to be untrue in our setting.

 In the absence of external interference, our data on the longterm RSSI variation tells us how to achieve the link abstraction.
 Suppose we wish to build a mesh network.
 For a desired link between two nodes, we need to ensure that the RSSI threshold is above what is given in our error-rate versus RSSI plots.
-For e.g. from Fig. 2, this threshold would be -79dBm for 11 Mbps links.
+For e.g., from Fig. 2, this threshold would be -79 dBm for 11-Mbps links.
 Furthermore, we can expect an RSSI variation of 3-4 dB on larger time scales.
 To account for this, the RSSI must be set with a head-room of 3-4 dB higher than the above-mentioned threshold.
-Algorithms for planning such wireless networks with predetermined link RSSI, in long distance settings is explored in [24].
+Note that after this adjustment, the threshold value roughly matches the value of -75 dBm mentioned in the measurement study in [14].

-Such an approach can be taken also when determining what the transmit power should be at two nodes seeking to form a link, in an already deployed mesh network.
-For links formed as above, we can expect stable and predictable behaviour and the link abstraction will hold.
+Such an approach can be taken also when determining what the transmit power should be at two nodes seeking to form a link in an already-deployed mesh network.
+For links formed as above, we can expect stable and predictable behavior, and the link abstraction will hold.
 The link would perform more or less like a wired link.
-This would simplify higher layer protocol design, and give a strong foundation on which to build applications which expect predictable performance.
+This would simplify higher layer protocol design and give a strong foundation on which to build applications that expect predictable performance.